ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 Note that DAE3 does not ping, so the only way to know if it is there is by running `qxtalk` or the `isisicp` (via ibex or seci)

+If ibex has been in simulation mode for a long time previously, then some of the tcp ports used by dae3 may have been grabbed by the system as described in `Real DAE complains about missing cards (but was previously working)`.
+The only option then is to reboot

 ### Error code 112

 If there is an error code 112 reported in the log it means that the disk (data volume) is full and it can not start the `isisicp` program.